Neville Court Care Home, Barnsley

 Welcome to Neville Court

-At Neville Court, we build our care and activity plans around a person, not their condition.
+At Neville Court nursing home in Barnsley, we build our care and activity plans around a person, not their condition.
 We support and encourage service users to be happy, fulfilled and involved in their care.
 The specialist home provide care for people living with a range of complex needs including neuro-disabilities, mental ill-health, stroke, brain injuries and dementia.

 Service users live across two units at Neville Court; Cannon, an all-male unit, and Bretton.
 Each unit is complete with a dining room and lounge and an activity room is located on the ground floor.